A Direct Proof of the Short-Side Advantage in Random Matching Markets: The Direct Proof

 \subsection{Observation 1}

-We will use the well-known principle of deferred decision.
-Indeed, we may defer exposing information about the random permutation $r_h$ for a given hospital $h$ until a new proposal is made to $h$.
+We will use the well-known principle of deferred decision, introduced in~\cite{KMP90}, where the random preferences are drawn when the algorithm needs them and not a priori, simplifying the analysis.
+More precisely, we may defer exposing information about the random permutation $r_h$ for a given hospital $h$ until a new proposal is made to $h$.
 When $d$ proposes to $h$, we simply place $d$ in a random place on $h$'s list of preferences that is still available.

 Moreover, note that permutations of $[n+1]$ can be generated in the following unorthodox, but convenient, way.
 We first select a random subset $A$ of $[n+1]$ of cardinality $k$, permute independently elements of $A$ and $[n+1] \setminus A$, and then concatenate these two permutations (of lengths $k$ and $(n+1-k)$, respectively) to create a permutation of $[n+1]$.
 Translating this to our scenario, for each hospital $h \in H$, we may independently generate a random subset $A_h$ of $[n+1]$ of cardinality $k$, before the matching algorithm starts.
 Each time a new proposal is made to $h$, the doctor that proposed is placed at a random place from $A_h$ that is still available in $h$'s permutation.
 Once we run out of available spots in $A_h$ (which means that $h$ just became popular), we move to selecting spots from $[n+1] \setminus A_h$.
 However, for unpopular hospitals we only ever draw spots from $A_h$ giving us the following observation.